daltonelvis/DesignPatterns/DesignPatterns/DesignPatterns/Factories/ReadMe.txt

 We create a abstract class with a method which the client would call to get the required object.

-The method that client calls would then call an abstract method to create an object, This method implementation will be provided by the sun class.
+The method that client calls "MakePizzaObject()" would then call an abstract method "createPizza()" to create an object, This method implementation will be provided by the sub class.

  public IPizza MakePizzaObject()
         {